Physical Therapy Program Admission Requirements

 Letters of recommendation

 Two letters of recommendation are required.
 One must come from a licensed PT and the other must come from a faculty member that you had as an instructor.
-If you have a graduate assistant (GA) or teaching assistant (TA) submit a letter of recommendation on your behalf, the "overseeing professor" must sign off and approve of the GA's/TA's recommendation.
+NOTE: if you have a graduate assistant (GA) or teaching assistant (TA) submit a letter of recommendation on your behalf, the "overseeing professor" must sign off and approve of the GA's/TA's recommendation.